manuvarkey/GElectrical/docs/getting_started.md

 :width: 700px
 ```

 Components side-bar allows insertion of elements into drawing view.
 On selecting an element in components side-bar, the insertion mode is activated and a floating model is enabled which follows the cursor on the drawing view.
 This floating model can be added to the drawing view by clicking the `Left Mouse Button`.
 Multiple models may be added by pressing down `Shift` while clicking the `Left Mouse Button`.
-To cancel insertion of element, use the `Right Mouse Button`.
-The components side-bar also incorporates a search bar for filtering the list of elements.
+To cancel the insertion of the model, use the `Right Mouse Button`.
+The components side-bar also incorporates a search bar for filtering the list of available elements.

 During insertion of the element, the components side-bar is replaced by the insertion view.
 This view allows manipulation of the element being inserted.
 Selecting `Rotate` (`R`), rotates the floating model from vertical to horizontal or vice versa.
 Selecting `Cycle Port` (`C`) selects the point of attachment (relative to the cursor) of the floating model.